questionlp/questionlp/README.md

 There is an effort underway to completely refactor the library to make use of features added after the release of Python 3.6; as well as, to make it easier to use the various modules within the library.
-The early stages of the new library is available at:
+The pre-release versions of the new library is available at:

  * [wwdtm](https://github.com/questionlp/wwdtm)